Keyboard shortcuts

 pub async fn create_ticket(&self, database_id: &ID) -> Result<DatabaseTicket>

 Collects server addresses from all running transports and bundles them with the database ID into a DatabaseTicket.
+Lower-level helper that does not touch user-level sync preferences.

 Forward Compatibility